TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 1. [This tutorial](https://www.w3schools.com/js/js_arrays.asp) is a great introduction.
 2. [This article](https://www.w3schools.com/js/js_array_methods.asp) covers some of the most useful built-in array methods.
 These fundamentals are something you'll use every day, so don't rush too much and miss out!
+3. [Web Dev Simplified video](https://www.youtube.com/watch?v=7W4pQQ20nJg) explains an overview of arrays in JavaScript in about 6 minutes.

 ### Loops